nipunn1313/mypy-protobuf/README.md

 mypy-protobuf: Generate mypy stub files from protobuf specs [![Build Status](https://travis-ci.org/dropbox/mypy-protobuf.svg?branch=master)](https://travis-ci.org/dropbox/mypy-protobuf)
 ===========================================================

-## Go Implementation
-There is a go implementation of the plugin in `go/src/protoc-gen-mypy`.
-The import sort order can be customized to split between stdlib and project protos by changing the `project` const at the top of the file (we use dropbox since our proto files are namespaced under dropbox/)

-To build the plugin:
-  1. Configure GOPATH to point to the `go` directory of this repo.
-  2. Configure GOROOT (if your go compiler is before 1.8)
-  3. `git clone https://github.com/gogo/protobuf.git go/src/github.com/gogo/protobuf`
-  4. `go build go/src/protoc-gen-mypy/main.go`

-The plugin can be used by adding the built target to the command line when running `protoc` (in addition to the normal plugin for output languages).

 ## Python Implementation
 There is a python implementation of the plugin in `python/protoc-gen-mypy`.
 On windows you will have to use `python/protoc_gen_mypy.bat` for the executable.